-Bassem Akiki is a Lebanese-Polish conductor as guest performs with many orchestras and music theaters around the world such as Théâtre de La Monnaie in Belgium, Philharmonie de Paris and Féstival d'Aix-en-Provence in France, Chamber Orchestra of Philadelphia in the USA or Warsaw's National Opera and the Polish National Radio Symphony Orchestra NOSPR in Poland.
+Bassem Akiki is a Lebanese-Polish conductor as guest performs with many orchestras and music theaters around the world such as Théâtre de La Monnaie in Belgium, Philharmonie de Paris and Féstival d'Aix-en-Provence in France, Chamber Orchestra of Philadelphia in the USA or Warsaw's National Opera, Sinfonia Varsovia and the Polish National Radio Symphony Orchestra NOSPR in Poland.
 In 2016, he was nominated for The International Opera Awards and recently he won the Polish Theatrical Music Award as Best Conductor.
 Till end of 2018 he held the position of the artistic director of the Silesian Opera in Bytom (Poland).
-Since 2015 till now he is the artistic director of the NFM New Year's Festiwal in Wrocław (Poland).
+From 2015 till 2020 he was the artistic director of the NFM New Year's Festiwal in Wrocław (Poland).

 Bassem Akiki began his musical studies at the High National Conservatory of Music in Beirut (Lebanon).
 Simultaneously he studied philosophy in the Lebanese University in Beirut (Lebanon).
 He received his master degree in choir conducting at the Academy of Music in Cracow summa cum laude and master degree in symphony and opera conducting at the Academy of Music in Wroclaw with excellent results.
 His philosophical studies led him to analyze the relation between philosophy and music – after his master thesis concerning Wagner – Nietzsche – Strauss, he wrote his PhD thesis (F. Chopin University in Warsaw) about P. Eötvös’ Angels in America – Anthropocentrism And Theocentricism In The 21th Century Music, and has conducted the polish premiere of this piece during the third Festival Of Contemporary Opera in September-October 2012 in Wrocław (Poland).